top of page

 Troubleshooting common filter issues and DIY* checks.

-• Whistling from the fan, it may be related to a pad of the the fan not properly fixed, vibration may be the cause; fan house has inspection window, it must be opened and check if all the bolts/nuts are securely fastened.
+• Whistling from the fan, it may be related to a blade of the fan not properly fixed, vibration may be the cause; the fan house has an inspection window; open it and check that all the bolts/nuts are securely fastened.

-• Dust in the clean air chamber, may be related to a broken cartridge or not perfect installing of it, verify the related gasket and eventually repair/reinstall/replace accordingly.
+• Dust in the clean air chamber, may be related to a broken cartridge or its imperfect installation, verify the related gasket and, if necessary, repair/reinstall/replace accordingly.

 • Dust on the machine, look for the source, check all the gaskets and junctions, on the filter and on the cabin.

-• HMI reporting not enough suction, check the inspection doors, check instruments, check if the bin at the bottom is securely firmed.
+• HMI reporting not enough suction, check the inspection doors, check instruments, check that the bin at the bottom is securely fitted.
 AND GROUNDED.

-*DIY - it is related to skilled and experienced maintenance people, ask help to your maintenance team if you are not or just feel not comfortable about.
+*DIY - it is related to skilled and experienced maintenance people, ask your maintenance team for help if you are not, or just don't feel comfortable about it.

 General blaster components summary: